NCAR/simpler_models/doc/source/aqua_user_guide.rst

 Aquaplanet User Guide (QP and QS compsets)
 ==========================================

 Aquaplanets are configurations of global atmospheric models that have no landmasses and saturated lower boundaries.
 The aquaplanet compsets in CESM2 provide a convenient way to configure CAM with prescribed, zonally symmetric SST, a user-supplied SST dataset, or a slab-ocean lower boundary.
 The surface is controlled through the data ocean model.
-There are a standard set based on the AquaPlanet Experiment project (APE; Neale & Hoskins [NH]_, Williamson et al. [W]_).
+There are a standard set of SST profiles based on the AquaPlanet Experiment project (APE; Neale & Hoskins [NH]_, Williamson et al. [W]_).
 The advantage of an aquaplanet configuration is that it allows the user to run the full CAM parameterization suite while retaining much simpler surface conditions than the complex combination of land, ocean, and sea-ice in the real world.
 The CAM5 aquaplanet configuration is described by Medeiros et al. [MWO]_

 There are six Q compsets available in CESM2:

-* QPC6
+* QPC6 (scientifically supported)
-* QPC5
+* QPC5 (scientifically supported)
-* QPC4
+* QPC4 (requres run-unsupported)
-* QSC6
+* QSC6 (requres run-unsupported)
-* QSC5
+* QSC5 (requres run-unsupported)
-* QSC4
+* QSC4 (requres run-unsupported)

 where the P stands for Prescribed SST and the S stands for Slab-Ocean Model, and the number is the physics package that is used (i.e., CAM4, CAM5,